pritamde090920/Sorting-algorithms/README.md

 # Sorting-algorithms
-Here, I will be sharing the codes and time complexities of the sorting algorithms.
+Here, I will be sharing the codes(in C) and time complexities of the sorting algorithms.